MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/config-activities-toolbox.md

 > [!IMPORTANT]
 > You can only add activities to personalized activity groups.
 You can't add activities to the default activity groups.

 If you want to use custom activities in workflows, you must add them to a group in order to make them available in the **Activities Toolbox** pane.
-Note that before you can add custom activities to groups, an administrator must install the appropriate activity assembly files on the computer running the Authoring Tool.
+Before you can add custom activities to groups, an administrator must install the appropriate activity assembly files on the computer running the Authoring Tool.

 1. In the **Activities Toolbox** pane, right-click the group, and select **Choose Activities**.